Protection Of Juveniles In Canada

 For youth charged with misdemeanor or felony offenses and their families, the Criminal Justice System can be a scary thought.
-The fear for potential penalties as a result of the alleged crime is undoubtedly overwhelming.
-However, some of this fear may be alleviated with a bit more understanding of Juvenile Justice System In Canada, created specifically to provide rehabilitation and oversight to youth (generally under the age of 18) faced with criminal offenses.
+The fear of potential penalties as a result of the alleged crime is undoubtedly overwhelming.
+However, some of this fear may be alleviated with a bit more understanding of the juvenile justice system in Canada, created specifically to provide rehabilitation and oversight to youth (generally under the age of 18) faced with criminal offenses.

 It states that the juvenile justice system was established to:

-A person below 18 years of age can be charged under the juvenile justice system if he or she has committed a crime.
+A person below 18 years of age can be charged under the youth criminal justice act if he or she has committed a crime.
 This system provides for various forms of rehabilitation and punishment in order to make these children aware of their crimes.

 The first thing that will happen if your child is accused of something is that they will be taken to a Juvenile Detention Center in order to be assessed by the officials present there.

 The minor will then be interviewed and the parents will also be asked a series of questions, usually regarding the general behavior of the child and the family life.
 The charges are framed, taking into consideration how severe the crime is as well as how the child should be rehabilitated.
 The officials will then provide a recommendation on whether to put the minor into a diversion program or whether to charge them.